kawaiizenbo/netsimplechat/README.md

-# netrautafarmi
+# netsimplechat
-windows client for rautafarmi by donut.gq
+windows client for rautafarmi by donut.gq or NativeChat by Sudaox

 ## System Requirements
 Windows 98 or later